-This 33-day complete birding tour of Colombia is a journey through the most exciting and often, until recently, inaccessible parts of this richly biodiverse South American country.
-The birding tour takes in a huge range of habitats as it explores Colombia’s lush cloud forests and paramo ecosystem of the Andean Cordillera, the humid rainforests of the Choco Bioregion, the wetlands and dry tropical forests of the lowland valleys (Cauca and Magdalena), the dry scrub forests of the Caribbean Coast and the high-altitude mountains of the Sierra Nevada de Santa Marta and the Sierra de Perija.
+The Colombia birding tour takes in a huge range of different habitats as it explores Colombia’s lush Cloud Forests and the Paramo ecosystem of the Andean Cordillera, the humid rainforests of the Choco bioregion, the wetlands and dry tropical forests of the lowland valleys at Cauca and Magdalena, the dry scrub forests of the Caribbean coast and the high-altitude mountains of the Sierra Nevada de Santa Marta and the Sierra de Perija.

-- See 5 species of antpittas at the feeders in Rio Blanco Reserve.
+- See five species of Antpittas at the feeders in Rio Blanco Reserve

-- Seek out some of the rarest species in Colombia at the Montezuma Lodge, including Chestnut-bellied Flowerpiercer, Munchique Wood-wren and Gold-ringed Tanager.
+- Seek out some of Colombia's rarest species at the Montezuma Lodge, including the Chestnut-bellied Flowerpiercer, Munchique Wood-wren and Gold-ringed Tanager

-- Visit the dry forests of mythical Guajira peninsula in Northern Colombia in search of Vermilion Cardinal, Scarlet Ibis and Tocuyo Sparrow.
+- Visit the dry forests of the Guajira peninsula in northern Colombia in search of Vermilion Cardinal, Scarlet Ibis and Tocuyo Sparrow

 Guests will arrive in Bogota and be transferred to the hotel.
 Your local guide will meet you at the airport and begin talking about the birding adventure on which you are about to embark.